skx/chronicle2/README.md

     * The date this entry was created.
 If not present the creation time of the file is used.
 * Tags:
     * If any tags are present they will be used to categorise the entry.
+* Format:
+    * This allows you to specify if you're writing in markdown, or textile.
+If you are then the blog-body will be processed correctly.

 Simple Usage